 From Nha Trang, it’s 40 minutes by car then an exhilarating 20 minutes by speedboat to the Six Senses Ninh Van Bay.
 Set on a horseshoe-shaped beach where the jungle palms cast long shadows on the golden sand, the calm you experience here presents a marked contrast from the traffic of the city.
 It’s so remote, in fact, that your only dining option is at the hotel, which can serve you a private dinner in a wine cave among the other restaurant choices.

-Aside from relaxing on the beach and snorkeling in the South China Sea, the Six Senses can arrange cookery courses, boat trips, yoga, and hiking trips.
+Aside from relaxing on the beach and snorkelling in the South China Sea, the Six Senses can arrange cookery courses, boat trips, yoga, and hiking trips.
 You stay in a private villa that artlessly blends into the surrounding boulders and jungle, but the hotel also offers the bells and whistles you’d expect from a lavish hotel.

 Farther along the coastline, on the same remote peninsula, is adults-only An Lam Retreats Ninh Van Bay.
 The resort’s contemporary style is apparent even before you step off the speedboat — its two-story wooden restaurant looks like it belongs in a design museum.

 If you’re after great value, I’d push you toward Mia Resort Nha Trang, which has a selection of condos and villas a 20-minute drive from the airport.
 Conversely, if you’d like to splurge, the Amanoi perches above Vinh Hy Bay to the south of the airport.
 Looking like a lost Vietnamese village, it’s an exclusive collection of villas supported by two spas, plentiful fine-dining opportunities and one of the most photogenic yoga pavilions I’ve come across.